-This motherboard supports the latest Intel[®] Core[TM]2 processor in the LGA775 package.
-With the new Intel® CoreTM microarchitecture technology and 1333 / 1066 / 800 MHz FSB, the Intel[®] Core[TM]2 is one of the most powerful and energy efficient CPUs in the world.
+This motherboard supports the latest Intel® CoreTM2 processor in the LGA775 package and Intel's next-generation 45nm multi-core processors.
+With the new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, the Intel® CoreTM2 is one of the most powerful and energy efficient CPUs in the world.
+See page 2-6 for details.